Search Articles

 Medicare's Hospice Benefit: Little Known, Little Used

-The hospice benefit is "grossly underutilized," says Mary T. Berthelot, a staff attorney with the Center for Medicare Advocacy.
-In 2000, only 23 percent of Medicare beneficiaries who died were enrolled in a hospice program.
+According to Mary T. Berthelot, a staff attorney at the Center for Medicare Advocacy, the hospice benefit is not being used to its full potential.
+In fact, statistics from 2000 show that a mere 23 percent of Medicare beneficiaries who passed away were actually enrolled in a hospice program.

 Local Elder Law Attorneys in Your City